Company Logo - Home Link

 There are nineteen State Rooms in all.
 Among them are the stunning White Drawing Room, the Music Room, the Picture Gallery, and the world-famous Throne Room, where all official wedding and coronation photos are taken.

-There are dozens of fine art and objects on display including paintings by Van Dyck and Canaletto, sculptures, period furniture, and rare porcelain.
+There are dozens of fine art and objects on display including paintings by Van Dyck, Canaletto, Rubens, and Rembrandt.

 Though the audio tour is only one hour, you can move at your own pace.